NASPGHAN Awards

 Submission Deadline

-Submission deadline for all awards: May, 1, 2024
+Submission deadline for all awards: May 9, 2025

-Submission site will open March 1, 2024
+Submission site will open March 28, 2025

 Shwachman Award

-The Shwachman award is given by NASPGHAN to a person who has made significant, sustained scientific or educational contributions to the field of pediatric gastroenterology, hepatology or nutrition in North America.
+The Harry Shwachman award is given by NASPGHAN to a person who has made significant, sustained scientific or educational contributions to the field of pediatric gastroenterology, hepatology or nutrition in North America.
 The award is designed to preferentially honor a member of NASPGHAN for outstanding achievements in the field of pediatric gastroenterology, hepatology and nutrition.
 This prestigious award is presented at the NASPGHAN Annual Meeting.

 Eligibility: Nominees for the Shwachman award will be judged on the basis of significant sustained scientific or educational contributions to the field.
 The Shwachman award is distinguished from the Davidson award given by the American Academy of Pediatrics Section on Gastroenterology and Nutrition in that the Davidson Award is designed to honor a master clinician and/or educator.
 The additional criteria for Shwachman nominees are a record of advocacy for child digestive diseases, outstanding administrative service to the field and lifelong scientific or educational contributions to our discipline.
 While service to NASPGHAN will be positively regarded, service to NASPGHAN is not an a priori requirement of the Shwachman award.